 Including a pet in your family can be incredibly rewarding—but it's also a large responsibility.
-February is Responsible Pet Owners Month, so it’s an opportune time for all of us to brush up on our pet parenting skills.
 Here are some surprisingly simple steps to becoming a more conscious, caring pet owner:

 1. Spay or neuter your dog, cat, rabbit or ferret.
 To prevent the companion animal overpopulation from getting worse, spaying or neutering is the most effective means.
 The ASPCA estimates that 5 to 7 million animals enter shelters nationwide each year.